Essential Dubai Bucket List Activities For First-Timers

 Towering at a height of 250 meters (820 feet), the Ain Dubai is the largest observation wheel in the world.
 It takes a whopping 38 minutes just to make one revolution, and during your journey, you’ll get incredible views of the Dubai Marina skyline, the Palm Jumeirah, and the Arabian Gulf.

 General tickets go for AED 145 (adults 12+) and AED 115 (kids 3+) and give you access to a shared cabin with glass walls, perfect for taking endless photos.
 There are plenty of VIP options, including drinks packages, if you’re in town for a special celebration.
-Just visit the website to peruse your options.
+If there’s one thing I recommend doing during your visit to Dubai, the Ain Dubai is it!

-Take a Frying Pan Adventures Food Tour
+Take a Food Tour in Deira

 If you ask me, taking a food tour is always a great introduction to a new city.
-And this is especially true for Dubai because the food here is diverse, delicious and totally underrated.
+And this is especially true for Dubai because the food here is diverse, delicious, and totally underrated.

 Get 360° Views of Palm Jumeirah

 It seems like going to the top of the Burj Khalifa is at the top of every traveler’s Dubai bucket list.
-And while I do highly recommend doing this (get the Sky Level Tickets to skip the line – you’ll thank me later!), I also recommend looking into taking in the view of the iconic Palm Jumeirah too!
+And while I do highly recommend doing this (get the SKY Level Tickets to skip the line – you’ll thank me later!), I also recommend looking into taking in the view of the iconic Palm Jumeirah from the observation deck of The View at The Palm.

 You can opt for General Admission Tickets or Fast Track + Next Level Tickets.
 The General Admission Tickets cost AED 100 for non-prime hours and AED 158 for prime hours and give you access to the 52nd floor of Palm Tower.